 Croissants are generally eaten without butter or fillings.
 If you want a slight variation on this classic French breakfast staple order a pain au chocolat or pain aux raisins.

 Where can you find the best croissants in Paris?

 Du Pain et des Idées – 34 Rue Yves Toudic, 75010, Paris

-The bakery is located in a beautiful building which dates to 1875.
+The bakery is located in a beautiful building that dates to 1875.
 Don’t forget to take some Instagram worthy shots whilst purchasing your croissants!